Prompt Library · 36 prompts

 Summarize a document

-Core summary, most important points, what's missing, and which part is most worth your time.
+Core summary, key points, what is missing, and which part is most worth your time.

 Productivity